-Opera Singer Lawrence Brownlee shares details about ‘Donizetti’s La favorite’ at the Houston Grand Opera
+Opera Singer Lawrence Brownlee shares details about ‘Donizetti’s La Favorite’ at the Houston Grand Opera

-Our own Maggie Flecknoe chatted with Lawrence Brownlee, a tenor and one of the leading bel canto singers in opera today, on his role as "Fernand" in Donizetti’s La favorite at the Houston Grand Opera this weekend.
+Our own Maggie Flecknoe chatted with Lawrence Brownlee, a tenor and one of the leading bel canto singers in opera today, on his role as "Fernand" in Donizetti’s La Favorite at the Houston Grand Opera this weekend.

-Opera Singer Lawrence Brownlee shares details about ‘Donizetti’s La favorite’ at the Houston Grand Opera
+Opera Singer Lawrence Brownlee shares details about ‘Donizetti’s La Favorite’ at the Houston Grand Opera

 -